Foxi3/kb-uplexa/content/uplexa_wallet/2-android_wallet.md

 ---
 title: "Android Wallet"
-metaTitle: "How-To for uPlexa Android Wallet"
+metaTitle: "uPlexa | Android Wallet Info & Guides"
 metaDescription: "Details info and guides how to install and use uPlexa Android Wallet"
 ---